Yiyuanzmeijia/wushangshu-decision-engine/README.md

-# 🧠 Repentance Samadhi 2.0
+## 🚀 Try It in 10 Seconds

+Copy and use this:

+Mistake → Detect → Deconstruct → Rebuild → Eliminate
+Capability = Make a mistake → Understand → Fix → Never repeat

+👉 Click the copy button (top-right corner)

+Start applying it to your decisions today.
 > A self-correction engine for decision systems

 ---
+# 🧠 Repentance Samadhi 2.0

 ## Core Idea